joaoalvesss/feup-comp/README.md

 ## Important Notice

-**Warning**: Remember that copying these projects to make yours, might get you caught by a plagiarism test.
+**Warning**: Remember that copying this project to make yours, might get you caught by a plagiarism test.